hacs/documentation/source/docs/use/repositories/dashboard.md

     - **Download**, if the repository has not been downloaded yet.
     - **Redownload**, if the repository has been downloaded previously.
 3. Under **Need a different version?**, select the version you want to download.
+    - **Troubleshooting**: Don't see a version selector?
+Not all repositories support versioning.

 ## Removing a repository